Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 It’s best for your dog to get at least two miles of walking every day, and it’s probably best for you too.
 This is roughly equivalent to 30 minutes of a brisk stroll; doing it twice a day would be even better.
 Also, this is a great opportunity to give your dog some much-needed socialization time.
 Try to make a point of letting your dog get to know other dogs, and you might find that you make some new friends yourself.

 It’s a good idea to try to run on soft surfaces, like grass or a dirt path, when you’re running or walking with your dog.
 Their padded feet don’t do great with concrete when they’re traveling miles every day.

 Work or Play?

-There are a lot of activities that you and your dog can enjoy where the activity is sometimes considered to be work for the dog.
-These activities include sledding, carting, scootering—things that involve your dog towing you around while you’re seated or standing on something.
+There are a lot of activities that you and your dog can enjoy where the activity is sometimes considered work for the dog.
+These activities include sledding, carting, and scootering—things that involve your dog towing you around while you’re seated or standing on something.

 A lot of these dogs are still used as work dogs, such as those used in most police forces, as well as shepherds that you see in film and the media, and they seem to love their work, so it’s no wonder that they enjoy pulling you around on a sled just as much!

 - Safety is equally, if not more important for these sorts of activities than it is for hiking.
 You’ll want to make sure that your dog has gone through some serious obedience training before you go anywhere that could present obstacles or dangers, and you should be sure that your dog is capable of making good decisions when presented with surprises.

 - You can get towed in some local areas, like parks and biking paths, but it’s important that you look into local regulations before doing this so you don’t encounter any problems with the law or with other people.